b-vanstraaten/qarray/pypi_README.md

 pip install qarray
 ```

-This installation scipt has been demonstrated to work on fresh installations of macOS Ventura 13.4 and Sonoma 14.4.
+This installation script has been demonstrated to work on fresh installations of macOS Ventura 13.4 and Sonoma 14.4.